Your SWOT Analysis should drive actions and decisions. They should not be an academic or discussion exercise.

 An important skill to learn is the Art of the Quick Win.
-Becoming a Ninja Master in the Art of the Quick Win is a skill that is Critical to Success.
+Becoming a Ninja Master in the Art of the Quick Win is a skill that is Critical to Success and critical to consultants get good referrals and expanded jobs.
 You want to pick tasks, projects, and organizational changes that have a high probability of success, that create visible impact, and that will gain you more backing from stakeholders.

 Quick Wins meet these qualifications,

 - They have a key stakeholder who really wants you to win

 - That stakeholder will back you up and present you to higher management when you win

 - The project is low to moderate risk

 - The project can be finished in a relatively short time frame

 - The Quick Win uses experienced, high-performance key personnel